hannahgwimpy/NextBatch/README.md

 ### 3. Build and Push Containers

-The `scripts/build-containers.sh` script builds the Docker images and pushes them to Amazon ECR.

-1.  **Update Placeholders**: Edit `scripts/build-containers.sh` and replace `YOUR_ACCOUNT_ID` with your AWS Account ID.
+This project uses a manifest-driven approach to manage Docker containers, inspired by best practices from services like AWS HealthOmics.
+All containers are defined in `containers.yaml`.

+1.  **Customize Your Containers (Optional)**:
+    Edit `containers.yaml` to add, remove, or modify container definitions.
+You can easily add new tools or change version tags here.

-2.  **Run the script**:
+2.  **Run the Build Manager**:
+    Use the `scripts/build_manager.py` script to build and push all the containers defined in your manifest to ECR.

     ```bash
-    ./scripts/build-containers.sh
+    python scripts/build_manager.py \
+        --account-id <YOUR_AWS_ACCOUNT_ID> \
+        --region <YOUR_AWS_REGION>
     ```

-    This will create an ECR repository named `nextflow-containers` if it doesn't exist, and then build and push the base and tool-specific containers.
+    The script will automatically create the ECR repository, log in to ECR, and then build, tag, and push each container.

-### 4. Run a Workflow
+### 4. Launch a Workflow (Dynamic Pipelines)

+This project is designed to dynamically launch **any** Nextflow workflow without requiring changes to the infrastructure.
+The `launcher.py` script accepts a Git URL for any Nextflow pipeline.

-The `launcher.py` script provides a convenient way to submit Nextflow workflows to AWS Batch.
+Use the script to submit a workflow to AWS Batch:

 1.  **Update `params.json`**: Modify `params.json` with the actual S3 paths for your input data and desired output location.